bornfree/bornfree.github.io/_posts/2018-11-23-technology-is-only-one-part-of-what-you-re-building.md

 slug: technology-is-only-one-part-of-what-you-re-building
 date_published: 2018-11-23T00:00:00.000Z
 date_updated: 2018-11-23T00:00:00.000Z
-excerpt:
-In a technology venture, the role of technology is vital.
-As an engineer, I’ve often wondered how anything else can be more important.

 ---

 In a technology venture, the role of technology is vital.
 As an engineer, I’ve often wondered how anything else can be more important.